 If your email hosting provider offers any of the following options, you should consider taking advantage of them.

-- Mailbox storage: Find out what your mailbox size limits are.
-A mailbox for a typical business needs to be able to store large files and huge quantities of mail, so make sure that your mailbox storage is appropriate for your needs.
+Mailbox storage: Find out what your mailbox size limits are.
+A mailbox for a typical business needs to be able to store large files and huge quantities of mail, so make sure your mailbox storage is appropriate for your needs.

-- Room to grow: You never know exactly how much email storage or how many mailboxes you’ll need with an online business.
-Having multiple email addresses can streamline your business operations and improve its image, but the email accounts will add up quickly.
+Room to grow: You never know exactly how much email storage or how many mailboxes you’ll need with an online business.
+Multiple email addresses can streamline your business operations and improve its image, but the email accounts will add up quickly.

 Large email attachments will fill up your allotted storage space faster than you may anticipate.
 It’s essential to choose an email hosting provider that will be able to meet your needs as your business grows.